bestscarper/ash-cv/ashley.hindmarsh.cv.md

  * Led a new team, charged with reduction of both AWS costs and technical debt.
 Responsible for a mix of greenfield and legacy components.
  * Design and build of components for the BBC's [Video Factory](http://www.bbc.co.uk/blogs/internet/entries/61d2795d-ad53-3547-a06a-a038cf1ef325).
 Video Factory ensures that BBC digital audio and video is available to users across a vast range of devices.
 Components are designed to be highly-available and scalable.
- * Java/Camel/Jersey applications, continuous integration (Jenkins), AWS in a devops environment.
+ * Java (Camel/Jersey/Spring Boot) applications, continuous integration (Jenkins), AWS in a devops environment.
 Extensive use of AWS (EC2/ELB/ASG,CloudFormation,S3,SQS,SNS - limited exposure to DynamoDB and Lambdas).
  * Attended AWS Architecture courses.
 Contributed/presented at BBC internal cloud forum.
  * Working environment: Agile with Kanban("Scrumban"), TDD/BDD (Java/Ruby).
 Pair programming (where appropriate).